jordonsc/icarus_qol/README.md

 * Buffalo is now rideable when it has a Cargo Saddle or Cart attached
 * Buffalo cart speed debuff removed
 * Buffalo stamina regen increased 300%
+* Increased cargo slots of all saddles (intended to aid in carrying of miasmics)

 Compiling Mods
 ==============